Skip to content

 • Operating deficits or retirement of debt

-• Organizations or foundations for redistribution of funds via sub-grants
+• Organizations or foundations for the redistribution of funds via sub-grants